Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Analysis and results

 Artificial chance correlations between the thermal SZ signal and foregrounds at low multipoles can induce signal loss, known as ILC bias \cite{2009A&A...493..835D}.
 The ILC bias scales with the number of channels and inversely with the number of modes used in both harmonic and spatial domains for NILC localization.
 Since the $TQU$ Hybrid NILC reconstruction uses more channels than the standard $T$-only NILC, the ILC bias could in principle increase if no mitigation strategy is applied.
 Such strategies include increasing the effective number of modes by reducing spatial localization or excluding central modes of the localization domain (in pixel or harmonic space) when estimating the covariance matrix, thereby decorrelating the NILC weights from the data (see e.g. \cite{PhysRevD.109.063530}).
 Quantitatively, we find that the additional signal loss in the $TQU$ $y$-map remains below 1\,\% of the total power of the $T$ $y$-map across multipoles when adopting identical localization schemes.
 This contribution is therefore negligible compared to the overall power reduction associated with Galactic foreground mitigation observed in Figure~\ref{fig:sims_T_vs_TQU_spectra}.

-These results demonstrate that including polarization channels in NILC improves Galactic foreground mitigation in the reconstructed thermal SZ $y$-map over a wide range of angular scales.
-For \pl-level sensitivity, the improvement is most significant at low multipoles where Galactic foregrounds dominate.
-For future high-sensitivity experiments such as \lb\ \cite{LiteBIRD:2024dbi}, where instrumental noise becomes subdominant over a broader multipole range, the suppression of Galactic residuals is expected to be substantially stronger and effective even at higher multipoles.
+These results demonstrate that including polarization channels in NILC improves Galactic foreground mitigation in the reconstructed thermal SZ $y$-map over a wide range of angular scales for \pl-level sensitivity.
+For future high-sensitivity experiments such as \lb\ \cite{LiteBIRD:2024dbi}, where instrumental noise becomes subdominant, the suppression of Galactic residuals is expected to be substantially stronger.

 To further demonstrate the reduction of Galactic foreground residuals in the $TQU$ $y$-map, we examine specific sky regions.
 Galactic residual maps are constructed by applying either the hybrid or standard NILC weights to the needlet coefficients of the input Galactic foreground components only, rather than to those of the full simulated sky.
 Figure~\ref{fig:sims_T_vs_TQU_gal_res_strip} shows a $50\deg \times 24\deg$ strip around the Galactic plane for the low-noise simulation.
 The root mean square (RMS) value of the Galactic residuals in this region is significantly lower in the $TQU$ reconstruction compared to the $T$ reconstruction, decreasing from $2.82\times10^{-7}$ to $2.02\times10^{-7}$, corresponding to a reduction of approximately $30\,\%$.
 This visual inspection confirms the enhanced mitigation of Galactic foreground contamination in the reconstructed $y$-map when polarization information is included.